bisturi/bisturi/docs/reference/06_field_in_deep.md

 ...
 ...    def pack(self, pkt, fragments, **k):
-...        # during the pack we need to apply the inverse of unpack ...        # let's retrieve our decompressed data from the packet instance ...        decompressed_data = getattr(pkt, self.field_name)
+...        # during the pack we need to apply the inverse of unpack ...        # let's retreive our decompressed data from the packet instance ...        decompressed_data = getattr(pkt, self.field_name)
 ...
 ...        # get the compress level, self.compress_level it can be